-The idea is that lower-level kinds or entities may be connected, joined up, or organised in various complex ways.
-As a consequence, the combined whole at the higher level participates in novel macrodependencies that are not identical with any microdependencies, and it's this which justifies the inclusion of that whole as a new kind in the rainforest.
+The idea is that lower-level kinds or entities may be connected, joined up, and organised in a multitude of ways.
+As a consequence of these organisations the combined whole at the higher level participates in novel macrodependencies, that are not identical with any microdependencies, and it's this which justifies the inclusion of that whole as a new kind in the rainforest.

 One challenge faced by attempts to identify what's novel about higherlevel entities is to avoid requiring too strong a species of novelty.
 While our account is compatible with higher level entities' being strongly emergent, strong emergence shouldn't be a foregone conclusion of our account.
-Instead, we aim to avoid the theoretical irreducibility criterion for higher-level ontology.
+Instead, we aim to avoid the theoretical irreducibility criterion for higherlevel ontology.
+Those who regard 'novelty' as essentially incompatible with theoretical reduction may substitute 'distinctness' throughout.

-For us, novelty refers to distinct dependencies, but this distinctness manifests in slightly different guises for dynamical and causal dependencies - respectively, different functional form, and novel causal powers.
+Novelty manifests in slightly different guises in physics and biology - respectively, different functional form, and novel causal powers.
 In the remainder of this section, we develop this, and relate it to the concept of cross-classification.